Stevens Institute of Technology: School of Humanities, Arts and Social Sciences (HASS)

+College of Online and Professional Education

+The College of Online and Professional Education was announced in August 2023 and launched in April 2024 with the appointment of Arshad Saiyed as the inaugural Chief Online Learning Officer and Dean of Professional Education.
+Saiyed previously served as Associate Vice President for Digital Education and Innovation at Northeastern University, and earlier helped develop the iMBA program at the University of Illinois Urbana-Champaign's Gies College of Business.
+The college consolidates Stevens' previously distributed online programs, including those delivered under the WebCampus brand established in the late 1990s and those operated through partnerships with the online education company Noodle, and reports directly to the provost.

+School of Computing

+In January 2026, the Stevens Board of Trustees approved the establishment of the Stevens School of Computing, supported by an initial $36 million in philanthropic gifts and intended to serve as the university's hub for computing and artificial intelligence education and research.
+The school is scheduled to launch in fall 2026 and is expected to absorb the institute's existing computer science programs, which together account for more than a quarter of total student enrolment.
+A national search for the inaugural dean was opened in early 2026 with the executive search firm Isaacson, Miller, with concurrent faculty recruitment in AI, machine learning, cybersecurity, and data science.

 Cooperative education and career placement

 Undergraduate students may elect to follow the cooperative education program, usually extending their timeline from four to five years, to gain about 18 months of increasingly progressive work experience.
 The program helps students confirm their choice of major, and clarify their interests and career goals while working in full-time, paid positions.
 Approximately 30% of undergraduate students follow this path while the remaining engage in research, externships or internships.

 The combination of rigorous coursework and real-world application allows 73% of students to finalize their path prior to graduation, with 97% securing their intended outcomes within six months after graduation.
 The average accepted salary across all majors for the Class of 2021 was $75,400, with a maximum of $90,600, from over 300 companies recruiting on campus.
 Majors among those ranking the highest were computer science, computer engineering and software engineering.
 The value of a Stevens degree is often quantified through return on investment, in which the university ranks among the top in the United States.